 We face a variety of risks that are substantial and inherent in our businesses, including market, liquidity, credit, operational, legal and regulatory.
-In addition to the risks identified elsewhere in this Annual Report on Form 10-K, the following risk factors apply to our business results of operations and financial condition:
+In addition to the risks identified elsewhere in this Annual Report on Form 10-K, the following is a summary of the risk factors that apply to our business results of operations and financial condition.
+Please read the detailed discussion of these risks following the summary.